JoryHogeveen/view-admin-as/.github/CONTRIBUTING.md

     * [PHP CS](https://github.com/JoryHogeveen/view-admin-as/blob/master/tests/phpcs.xml)
     * [ESLint](https://github.com/JoryHogeveen/view-admin-as/blob/master/tests/.eslintrc)
     * [CSSLint](https://github.com/JoryHogeveen/view-admin-as/blob/master/tests/.csslintrc)
-* Create a new branch, named with a issue prefix (if present) and some keywords on what is changed, example: `#123-what-is-changed`.
+* Create a new branch, named with a issue prefix (if present) and some keywords on what is changed.
+  * Example: `#123-what-is-changed`.
 * When committing, reference your issue (if present) and include a note about the fix.
 * Push the changes to the branch you created and submit a pull request for the `dev` branch.